COEP-Quant-Finance-Club/Quant-Research-Projects/README.md

 # Quant-Research-Projects
-Projects related to quant research, all under one portfolio
+Projects related to quant research, all under one repo we also have a private repository, for strategies we develop for commercial use